timdouglas/sublime-less2css/README.md

 ### minify
 The allowed values are `true` and `false`.
 When this setting is set to `true` the LESS compiler will be instructed to create a minified CSS file.

+### minName
+When the minify setting is set to `true` the LESS compiler will add `.min` to the created minified version of the css files: `default.less` would be compiled to the minified `default.min.css`.

 ### outputDir
 Use this setting to specify the folder where the CSS files will be placed.
 The following values are supported: